Man dies after exchanging gunfire with police officers

-PHOENIX (AP) - The Phoenix Police Department says a man died after exchanging gunfire with police officers near downtown.
+PHOENIX (AP) - The Phoenix Police Department says a man died after exchanging gunfire with officers near downtown.

 The department says the shooting took place about 3:10 a.m.
 Sunday near North 16th and East Portland streets.